 Suspending the session made sense in March from a safety standpoint, but the Maine Legislature is overdue for more official engagement and oversight as the administration of Gov. Janet Mills continues to wrestle with the health and economic impacts of COVID-19.

 If the Massachusetts legislature can hold virtual hearings this week in its revenue committee, if Vermont’s House and Senate health committees can hold a remote joint meeting on the COVID-19 response and telehealth services, then surely Maine legislative committees can convene more public discussions on pressing issues too.
-While both of those states are currently in session and Maine isn’t, legislators in Augusta have already proven that meetings using videoconferencing are possible, if complicated, even when session is suspended.
+While both of those states are currently in session and Maine isn’t, legislators in Augusta have already proven that meetings using videoconferencing and a minimum number of members physically present are possible, if complicated, even when session is suspended.

 It has been two weeks since the Labor and Housing Committee held the Legislature’s first committee meeting since March, with members questioning Department of Labor Commissioner Laura Fortman remotely.
 It’s time for more public-facing committee work.